samox03/habitTracker_Python/README.md

 The following operations can get analysed by the habit tracker:
   - return a list of all currently tracked habits.
 	- return a list of all habits with the same frequency (daily, weekly).
-	- return the longest run streak of all defined habits (→ checks for highest nr in the streak_count among all habits)
+	- return the longest run streak of all defined habits (→ checks the streak_archive and streak_count for the highest nr among all habits)
-	- return the longest streak for a given habit (→ checks the streak_archive of a given habit)
+	- return the longest streak for a given habit (→ checks the streak_archive and streak_count of a given habit)